-The evolution of outputs noted respectively $x_b$ , $x_s$ and $x\ell$ are computed by integrating the equations related to the three modes of operation of CS.
-In this case, one speaks about soft sensor, because the simulation provides information comparable to what gives a physical sensor, under condition that the model is well representative of the system.
-This allows to propose a diagnostic strategy summarized in the table (II).
+By integrating the equations related to the three modes of operation of FCS, we obtain the evolution of outputs noted respectively $x_b$ , $x_s$ and $x\ell$ .
+One speaks in this case soft sensor, because the simulation provides information comparable to what given a physical sensor, under condition that the model is well representative of the system.
+This allows us to propose a diagnostic strategy summarized in the table (II).